 DST real estate is typically comprised of institutional-grade assets with competitive income potential.
 Due to the large purchase price of typically $30 million to $100 million, these assets would otherwise be unattainable for a typical individual investor, but are accessible through the fractional ownership offered by a DST.

-Although DSTs can own multiple properties, they typically focus on a single property type.
+Although DSTs can contain multiple properties, they typically focus on a single property type.
 To diversify across different property types, an investor can invest in multiple DSTs.

 This industrial DST property is a triple net lease commercial property located in the Midwest.
 The property consists of a 1,009,259 sq. ft. distribution facility currently occupied by Amazon as a fulfillment center.
 Amazon has a remaining lease term of 13.4 years, with two 10-year extensions.